BengtGustafsson/PolymorphicValue/README.md

 construct + destroy.
 However, for types that don't do the rule of 5 right this would require additional Options which is too boring, and there are rather few instances where there is any real gain to be had.
-It is also hard to detect if the contained object of source and destination are the same type, this would at least require an extra virtual method on the handler and a polymorphic typeid check which requires that RTTI is enabled, which is not otherwise required for basic operation.
+It is also hard to detect if the contained object of source and destination are the same type, this would at least require an extra virtual method on the handler and a polymorphic typeid check which requires that RTTI is enabled, which is not otherwise required.